 Dak double: Cowboys' Prescott beats Redskins with legs, arm

 LANDOVER, Md.
+(AP) — Dak Prescott probably could have kept running — maybe all the way to the end zone.

-(AP) -- Dak Prescott carved up the Washington Redskins' defense with his arm and his legs, completing 26 of 30 passes for 269 yards and three touchdowns and rushing for 69 yards in a 31-21 Dallas Cowboys victory Sunday to improve to 2-0.
+Instead, the Dallas Cowboys quarterback stiff-armed Washington Redskins cornerback Josh Norman to put an exclamation point on his longest run of the game.
+Prescott spent Sunday afternoon carving up the Redskins' defense with his arms and legs to the tune of 26 of 30 passing for 269 yards and three touchdowns and 69 yards rushing in a 31-21 Cowboys victory to improve to 2-0.

+"If Dak could run the ball well and he can pass the ball well like he showed today, how can you prepare for us?" wide receiver Amari Cooper said.
+"We as a team can run the ball well and pass the ball well.
+It's hard to prepare for that."

+"It's just about being in the groove, offense working together," said Prescott, who became the first Cowboys quarterback to compile seven touchdown passes in the first two games of the season since Don Meredith in 1966.
+"The run game was happening, we were able to throw the ball, receivers were making great catches and you just look up and it's like that."

-On the verge of a contract extension that's expected to guarantee him over $30 million, Prescott connected with three receivers on the touchdowns: Devin Smith, Jason Witten and Amari Cooper.
+On the verge of a contract extension that's expected to guarantee him over $30 million, Prescott connected with three receivers on the touchdowns: Devin Smith , Jason Witten and Cooper.
 Less than two weeks removed from ending his holdout and agreeing to a $90 million, six-year deal, Ezekiel Elliott had his workload increased to 23 carries for 111 yards and ran for a touchdown.

+"It felt good," Elliott said.
+"That's my normal workload.
+I'm used to that.
+It definitely does feel good to be back out there."

 The Redskins (0-2) got a rushing touchdown from Adrian Peterson and passing TDs from Case Keenum to Paul Richardson and rookie Terry McLaurin.
 But their banged-up defense playing without two starters struggled to contain Prescott or cover his receivers.